postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

     name: "Prerequisites"
   - type: link
     name: "Invoke your first gRPC request"
-    url: "/postman-api-client/grpc-client/first-grpc-request/"
+    url: "/docs/sending-requests/grpc/first-grpc-request/"
 ---

-A gRPC request in Postman let you work with gRPC APIs.
+A gRPC request in Postman lets you work with gRPC APIs.
 It can be used to invoke different services and methods supported by the server.
-Using Postman, you can pass messages, authorization details, metadata etc. along with the request.
+Using Postman, you can pass messages, authorization details, and metadata along with the request.
 When you invoke a request, the server processes this information and returns a response notifying the status of the communication.
 This response can be used to examine and when required, troubleshoot the gRPC service.

 ## Contents